Welcome to one of the most active flamenco sites on the Internet. Guests can read most posts but if you want to participate click here to register.

 "Anything you do can be fixed.
 What you cannot fix is the perfection of a blank page.
 What you cannot fix is that pristine, unsullied whiteness of a screen or a page with nothing on it—because there’s nothing there to fix."

-RE: Living in Spain for a short peri... (in reply to methionine
+RE: Living in Spain for a short peri... (in reply to methionine)

 quote:

-There's one problem with the list.
+@Lenador There's one problem with the list.
 "Bread for 2 people for 1 day".
 It should say "sucky bread for 2 people for 1 day". (yeah I know.
 This again.
 Sorry couldn't help it! )

 Haha they made another mistake, "1 beer at a pub" should say "1 cup of yellow colored water" haha

-RE: Living in Spain for a short peri... (in reply to methionine
+RE: Living in Spain for a short peri... (in reply to methionine)

+Prepare to be underwhelmed.
 If I'm completely honest though, I've been known to enjoy a clara every now and again during the summer months.
+Something about the squelching heat makes a glass of p**s water pretty enjoyable.

 The big brand in Andalucia, Cruz Campo, is very weak.
 Other brands like Mahou or Alhambra have some stronger beers, though still rather weak IMO.